SECRETS OF INSTRUMENTAL TECHNIQUE

 It is thus vital that the student, while practicing to improve technique keeps constant alertness to unnecessary or excess tensions in subsidiary muscular actions, in particular, neck tensions.
 The neck is a central muscular region in the performance of skills and coordination recognised long ago by Alexander, the originator of The Alexander Technique, accepted today.

-There is not the space here to present exercises but clearly one needs to practise whole-arm motions as much as the fingers for optimum progress.
-We have covered five major characteristics of the learning process, not remotely known in current science, to which the music student (or anyone involved in skills) can give some thought and apply.
+There is not the space here to present exercises* but clearly one needs to practise whole-arm motions as much as the fingers for optimum progress.
+We have covered six major characteristics of the learning process, not revealed in current science, to which the music student (or anyone involved in skills) can give some thought and application. *[See book: The Attainment of Superior Physical Abilities.]

 1) Technique, or skill, is governed by the information density in the quantum vortices around the joints, not the muscular system, and there is no limit to this development.